 Closing Tip: How to Drain the Hot Water Tank

-Draining the cottage hot water is an essential step when closing the cabin for the winter.
-Winterizing the water tank properly will help avoid a nasty surprise when you open the cottage next spring.
+Draining the cottage hot water tank is an essential step when closing the cabin for the winter.
+Winterizing the water heater properly will help avoid a nasty surprise when you open the cottage next spring.

 How to drain and winterize the hot water heater at the cabin